West Dereham

 West Dereham is a village and civil parish in the English county of Norfolk.

-It covers an area of 13.51 km2 and had a population of 440 in 176 households as of the 2001 census, the population increasing to 450 at the 2011 Census.
+It covers an area of 13.51 km2 and had a population of 450 at the 2011 Census.

 For the purposes of local government, it falls within the district of King's Lynn and West Norfolk.

+Correct pronunciation

+"Deerum"; "Dareum" (the emphasis is placed upon the vowel in the first syllable).

+Geographical and historical overview

 It is situated some 4 mi east of the town of Downham Market, 12 mi south of the larger town of King's Lynn and 37 mi west of the city of Norwich.
 The village should not be confused with the mid-Norfolk town of Dereham (sometimes also called East Dereham), which lies about 25 mi away.

 St Mary's Abbey, West Dereham, was founded in 1188 by Hubert Walter, Dean of York, at his birthplace.